S-OConnor/MSP430_TestRepo/docs/DESIGN.md

   tick.
 A button press moves idle → streaming, and only a reset moves back.
 - **Gated / burst clock** — a clock that only toggles when needed and idles otherwise; what an SPI master emits.
-- **LFXIN, bypass** — low-frequency crystal input, configured to accept an external logic-level clock instead of a crystal.
+- **LFXT / LFXIN, LFXOUT** — the MSP430's low-frequency crystal oscillator and
+  its two pins.
+Here it runs in crystal mode on the LaunchPad's onboard 32.768 kHz crystal Y4.
+(Its alternative "bypass" mode, in which the oscillator is powered down and LFXIN accepts a logic-level clock from outside, is not used.)
 - **LPM0** — low-power mode 0: CPU stopped, peripheral clocks running.
 - **LSB** — least significant bit; also the voltage of one code step.
 - **MISO / MOSI (SOMI / SIMO)** — SPI data lines: master-in-slave-out and